.png)

 -

-Dr. Danielle earned her Doctorate in Physical Therapy from the University of Rhode Island in 2018.
+Danielle earned her Doctorate in Physical Therapy from the University of Rhode Island in 2018.
 A former NCAA Division III soccer player, she holds a dual degree in Psychology and Movement Science from William Smith College.
-Dr. Danielle is passionate about reducing stigma around pelvic health, taking a whole-person approach to care, and empowering patients as active partners in their healing.
+Danielle is driven by providing clinical excellence and she is passionate about reducing stigma around pelvic health, taking a whole-person approach to care, and empowering patients as active partners in their healing.

 Certifications: